I translate from French, Spanish, Catalan and Portuguese to English and edit texts written in English. I hold the following qualifications:

 I began my translation career working in-house at the Universitat Autònoma de Barcelona, where I translated and adapted the university’s English website, helping them to attract more international students.
 I also spent five years teaching translation at the university’s Faculty of Translation and Interpreting.

 In 2004 I started my own business.
-Since then, I have provided translation services for small and large companies, universities, academic authors and institutions.
-Thanks to the translations I've undertaken (see clients) and my own passion for the subjects, I have become an expert in macroeconomics, sport and higher education.
+Since then, I have provided translation services for small and large companies, sports clubs, universities, academic authors and institutions (see my clients), specialising in macroeconomics, sport and higher education.

 I have translated texts on a number of sports, including athletics (track & field), football (soccer), ice hockey and handball.